AbuTekky/Wordpress-deployment-using-Terraform/README.md

 10. **User Data Script:** Automates the installation and configuration of WordPress, Nginx, PHP, and MariaDB.

-## Prerequisites
+## Prerequisites ✅

 Before starting this project, I had the following prepared:

 - **AWS Account:** An active AWS account to deploy resources.
 - **Terraform Installed:** Terraform installed on my local machine and declared in the system's PATH variable for easy access.
-- **Visual Studio Code:** Used as the code editor to write and manage my Terraform configuration files.
-- **Git Bash:** Utilised for running SSH commands and managing instances.
+- **Visual Studio Code:** Used as the code editor to write and manage my Terraform configuration files, and used to Utilise for running SSH commands and managing instances.
 - **SSH Key Pair:** Created in the AWS Management Console for accessing my EC2 instances.

 > [!TIP]